Questions & Details about the LL.M.

 Admission to J.S.D. candidacy does not follow automatically from admission to the LL.M. program or from the award of the LL.M. degree.
 Admission to the J.S.D. program is highly selective and rests entirely on an independent judgment of your J.S.D. proposal and academic record by the Graduate Committee.

 If I am selected, may I defer for one or more years?

 Due to the small size of the admitted LL.M. class, Yale Law School does not offer deferred admission.
 If you are admitted but cannot accept our offer, you may reapply.
 Admission is not guaranteed, however, as decisions are made independent of previous years.

 The LSAT and GRE are not required.
-The TOEFL is required unless your undergraduate education or first law degree was completed in the United States, United Kingdom (England, Scotland, Wales, and Northern Ireland), Australia, New Zealand, Ireland, or Canada (in an English medium of instruction school).
+The TOEFL is required unless your undergraduate education or first law degree was completed in the United States, United Kingdom (England, Scotland, Wales, and Northern Ireland), Australia, New Zealand, Ireland, Canada or Singapore (in an English medium of instruction school).
 Applicants who have at least a four-year degree from an educational institution in the United States or one of the countries listed above may request a waiver of the TOEFL.

 Where can I find more information about the TOEFL?